 However, these two studies are only for limited regions of the US; other regions may vary.
 Also, these studies did not look at the economics of converting from gas to electric heat.

 In order to begin to address these gaps, this paper discusses a preliminary analysis that explores the question of whether we should be encouraging or discouraging natural gas use in some applications based on relative energy use and carbon emissions.
 We focus on space heating energy, since the majority of residential natural gas goes to space heating.
 Near the end we briefly look at water heating.
-Our analysis primarily looks at the relative energy use for different regions and types of heating systems, but we also include a simplified economic analysis, also for different regions and system types.
+Our analysis primarily looks at the relative energy use for different regions and types of heating systems, we include a simplified economic analysis, for different regions and system types.
 The balance of this paper discusses our methodology and findings.
-We find that fuel switching may reduce energy use and emissions and save money in some regions and for some system types but not for other regions and system types, with many situations “on the cusp”.
+We find that fuel switching may reduce energy use and emissions, save money in some regions and for some system types but not for other regions and system types, with many situations “on the cusp”.
 For example, efficient heat pumps often use less energy in warm states and have moderately positive economics in these states if a heat pump can replace both the furnace and a central air conditioner.
 We end with some recommendations for further research and for initial program efforts.

 Methodology